smeghen/clubplanner/README.md

 * When a user is logged in buttons to Register and Login still appear on the Home page parallax image.
 By using {% if session.user %} was able to remove them from the page and with the {% else %} show all buttons to user not logged in.

+* Orginally on the Home page I had the Search option below the Event displayed, some users commented that it was too far down the page to find especially on smaller screens.
+To make it easier for users I moved it to below the Parallax image so that it is more accessible.

 #### Validators